-- Candidates are looking for more from their prospective employers than just a 9-to-5. - Candidates want career opportunities, development, and increasingly since the pandemic, the option to work from home or hybrid working, depending on the role.
+Candidates are looking for more from their prospective employers than just a nine to five existence.

+Candidates do not just want a job.
+They want career opportunities, development, and increasingly since the pandemic, the option to work from home or hybrid working, depending on the role.